boekenbox/gitbook-beta/setup-and-general-settings/exchange-and-license-settings/connect-exchange/README.md

       <td style="text-align:left"><b>password</b>
       </td>
       <td style="text-align:left">
-        <p>Your KuCoin trading passphrade.
+        <p>Your KuCoin trading passphrase.
 This setting is only relevant for KuCoin.</p>
         <p>
           <br />In case you use a different trading key than your master key, make sure
           that both keys use the same passphrase.</p>